juxor/afaq/markdown/secH1.md

 cannot be reformed away and so supported strikes and other forms of collective working class direct action, struggle and combative organisation).

-Unsurprisingly, Proudhon's ideas were shaped by the society in lived and agitated in.
+Unsurprisingly, Proudhon's ideas were shaped by the society he lived and agitated in.
 In the mid-nineteenth century, the bulk of the French working class were artisans and peasants and so such an approach reflected the social context in which it was proposed.
 With a predominance of small-scale industry,